If you need emergency assistance with shelter or social services,

 Public Health emergencies: Public Health-Seattle & King County offers information on a wide variety of topics related to disaster response and preparedness.

-Personal and family preparedness: The best way to weather any disaster or emergency event is to be ready BEFORE it happens.
-Make a plan.
-Build a kit.
-Get involved.
+Personal and family preparedness: The best way to weather any disaster or emergency event is to be ready before it happens.